peppone93/42_InTheShadow_public/README.md

 # InTheShadow

 The goal of the project: to develop a game close to Shadowmatic.
-The goal of the game: the player must use an object in the foreground to create a shadow that looks likea familiar shape in the background.
+The goal of the game: the player must use an object in the foreground to create a shadow that looks like a familiar shape in the background.
 The game’s website: http://www.shadowmatic.com/

 __NOTE:__